AsgharDahri/canvaApp/README.md

 3. **Open Multiple Browser Tabs**
    - Open `http://localhost:3000` in multiple browser tabs
    - Test real-time collaboration by adding and moving rectangles

-## Usage

-1. **Adding Rectangles**: Click the "Add Rectangle" button to create new rectangles with random colors and positions
-2. **Moving Rectangles**: Drag any rectangle to move it - changes will be synchronized across all connected clients
-3. **Connection Status**: The green/red indicator shows the connection status to the server

-## Real-time Features

-- **Rectangle Creation**: New rectangles appear on all connected clients immediately
-- **Position Updates**: Rectangle movements are synchronized in real-time
-- **Multi-client Support**: Handle multiple concurrent users seamlessly
-- **Connection Handling**: Graceful handling of connection/disconnection events

 ## Project Structure